An Equidistribution Result For Dynamical Systems on the Berkovich Projective Line: Conventions and Notation

-Let $\nu$ be a probability measure on $\pberk$: a positive Borel measure with total mass 1.
-Necessarily such a measure on $\pberk$ must be Radon, and hence possesses nice approximation properties (see \cite{BR}, Lemma 5.6).
-We can associate a potential function to $\nu$, which we define as We say that $\nu$ has continuous potentials if for some fixed $\zeta\in \hberk$, the function $u_\nu(z, \zeta)$ is continuous in the weak topology.
+We say that $\nu$ has continuous potentials if for some fixed $\zeta\in \hberk$, the function $u_\nu(z, \zeta)$ is continuous in the weak topology.
 Necessarily if $u_\nu(z,\zeta)$ is continuous for one $\zeta\in \hberk$, then it is continuous for any fixed $\zeta_0\in \hberk$ (see the discussion following Definition 5.40 in \cite{BR}).
 We will say that $\nu$ has bounded potentials if, for some fixed $\zeta\in \hberk$, the function $u_\nu(z, \zeta)$ is bounded.
 Since $\pberk$ is compact, a measure with continuous potentials necessarily has bounded potentials.
 See \cite{BR}, Chapter 5 for a detailed discussion of the Laplacian and \cite{BR}, Chapter 6 for a rigorous development of potential functions on $\pberk$.